 Last year A-list actress Deepika Padukone visited a vigil at Jawaharlal Nehru University in solidarity with students protesting against attacks on them by security forces.
 Padukone stood in silence at the event, but was assailed with abuse and hate on social media.

 The site Bhakts quickly branded Padukone’s visit as a show of support to those protesting against the divisive Citizen Amendment Act.
 She was accused of being a Pakistani agent, and received rape and death threats, and was the target of a drugs investigation by the Narcotics Control Bureau.
-Even though she was not charge, the trolling and investigation were more a warning to her and anyone else who might take a public stance.
+Even though she was not charged, the trolling and investigation were more a warning to her and anyone else who might take a public stance.

 Since 2014 the Hindu nationalist Modi Government has sought to mold India through the promotion of Hindutva ideology.
 Bollywood has profited through movie exalting “India”.
 Its leading figures have posed with Modi to further enhance their appeal.
 Fans have been encouraged to sign up to the BJP and accept, or at least turn a blind eye towards, the elements who are no longer on the fringe as they push Hindutva ideology.
 The alternative — questioning the Government or supporting, even silently, those who feel they have suffered from it — risks social media intimidation, burning effigies, and the drying up of film offers.